Pijushgupta/avif-express/README.txt

 = 02.25.2023 =
 Issue: php 8.1 or 8.2 with GD with libavif support still creating 0 byte avif images. #Php_bug.
 Fixed with Imagick library.

+= 02.26.2023 =
+ImageMagick version checking.
+Version '7.0.25' or above required.
+Issue: Auto convert on upload was not working.
+Fixed : Typo in namespace.

 == Screenshots ==
 1. Admin Page